skinny85/eol-blog/content/articles/2022/graal-truffle-tutorial-part-9-performance-benchmarking.md

 We set both the warmup and the actual measurement to 5 iterations, 1 second each.
 That should be more than enough to make sure the JIT compilation is triggered consistently.
-We make sure we pass the `-Dgraalvm.locatorDisabled=true` option to the forked JVM that the benchmark executes in, so that our custom Truffle language implementation is registered by the GraalVM runtime.
+We make sure we pass the `polyglotimpl.DisableMultiReleaseCheck=true` system property to the forked JVM that the benchmark executes in, since JMH packages the code being benchmarked into an uber-JAR, which the GraalVM polyglot runtime doesn't allow by default.

 I like to use average operation time as the measurement methodology, probably because I'm accustomed to tracking service invocation latency in that same way.